AI Agents at Work 2026: Practical Guide to Agentic Productivity

 What an AI agent actually does at work

 A normal AI assistant usually responds to a single instruction.
 An AI agent is more operational.
 It can hold a goal, gather context, take multiple actions, and pass a result back for approval.
-In practical terms, that means your workflow can move from:
+In practical terms, that means your workflow can move from one-off prompting to managed delegation.

-• to asking an agent to collect meeting notes, generate the summary, assign next steps, and draft the follow-up update.
+You ask an agent to collect meeting notes, create the summary, identify owners, assign next steps, and draft the follow-up update, then hand the package back for approval.

 This is why AI agents are becoming a real productivity category rather than just a feature upgrade.
 They reduce coordination overhead, not just writing friction.